"Ethereal and beautiful soprano singing" - Total Theatre

-Sara was recently appointed as a soloist at Westminster Synagogue, Knightsbridge.
+In 2019, Sara was appointed as a soloist at Westminster Synagogue, Knightsbridge.

 As a chorister Sara has sung at venues including the Royal Festival Hall, the Royal Albert Hall, Westminster Abbey, St James Piccadilly, Grays Inn Chapel, Belsize Square Synagogue, and West London Synagogue.

 As a soprano concert soloist, Sara has performed at major London venues including the Barbican, St. Martin-in-the-Fields, The Actors’ Church Covent Garden, the Austrian and Serbian Embassies and the National Portrait Gallery.
 Festivals include Dartington, Corsham and Chester.
 Opera appearances include Cirque d’Hoffmann at Buxton Opera House and La Traviata with Dartington Festival Opera.

 She has broadcast for Classic FM, BBC Radio 1, Channel Four and Channel 5 Television.
 Session work includes backing vocals with The Clint Boon Experience (studio and touring, including support act spots with Travis and Echo & the Bunnymen) and concerts and recordings with the Maida Vale Singers.